Lone Worker Safety Solutions for the Manufacturing Industry

 Lone Working Risks in the Manufacturing Industry

 This device is small enough to not get in the way but rugged enough to withstand the work of an active role.
-But we understand that one size doesn't fit all!
-So why not mix and match to suit the requirements of your team?
+It’s trusted by manufacturers for supporting lone workers in high-risk environments, such as factory floors, warehouses, and processing plants.

 Explore the Shield